Skip to main content

 Why Use RAI Planning?

-The RAI Planner agent transforms informal AI ethics reviews into a repeatable, evidence-backed assessment:
+The RAI Planner agent transforms informal AI ethics reviews into repeatable, evidence-backed assessment planning:

-• 🔍 Systematic coverage evaluates each AI component against six RAI principles and seven threat categories, eliminating the guesswork of ad-hoc reviews
+• 🔍 Systematic coverage maps each AI component against seven NIST AI RMF 1.0 trustworthiness characteristics and seven threat categories, eliminating the guesswork of ad-hoc reviews

 • 🔗 Security plan integration picks up where the Security Planner leaves off, inheriting AI component data and continuing threat ID sequences without duplication